dnanexus/dxCompiler/doc/ExpertOptions.md

 * `ignoreReuse`: boolean value that overrides value supplied in task runtime section.See [Job reuse](##job-reuse)
 * `delayWorkspaceDestruction`: boolean value indicating whether to keep the job's temporary workspace after execution.
 See [Delay workspace destruction](##delay-workspace-destruction)

+If one attribute is specified multiple times, its final value will be computed from the following sources where the latter (if exists)overrides the former:
+* `defaultTaskDxAttributes`/`defaultWorkflowDxAttributes` in extras.json
+* task/workflow metadata/runtime section
+* `perTaskDxAttributes`/`perWorkflowDxAttributes` in extras.json

-*Note:* the first-level keys in the extras file have been changed to camel case; however, all the old keys (v2.1.0 and earlier) are still recoginzed.
+\* Note: the first-level keys in the extras file have been changed to camel case; however, all the old keys (v2.1.0 and earlier) are still recoginzed.

 ## Default and per-task attributes